kagent-dev/kmcp/README.md

 **Model Context Protocol Development & Deployment Platform**

 Kmcp is a platform for developing and deploying Model Context Protocol (MCP) servers particularly for cloud-native deployment.
-Kmcp provides a kubernetes controller that automates the lifecycle management of an MCP server deployment alongside a CLI tool that supports MCP project scaffolding in multiple languages and functionality to deploy your MCP server to a kubernetes environment.
+Kmcp provides a kubernetes controller that automates the lifecycle management of an MCP server deployment alongside a CLI tool that supports MCP project scaffolding in multiple languages (Python, and Golang with more planned) and functionality to deploy your MCP server to a kubernetes environment.

 ## Get started